rickhowe/spotdiff.vim/README.md

 `:Diffthis` and `:Diffoff`.

 You can use `:Diffthis` to select a block of lines and to make the current window diff mode.
-Other lines than selected will be highlighted with Conceal so that 'conceallevel' and 'concealcursor' options can be used to hide them.
+The selected lines are all indicated with a '-' at the fold column.
+If `!` is specified, other lines than selected will be highlighted with Conceal so that 'conceallevel' and 'concealcursor' options can be used to hide them.
 When two separate windows become diff mode, `:Diffthis` shows their spot diffs in those windows without opening a new window and tab page.

 Use `:Diffoff` to clear the selected block of lines and to reset diff mode for the current window.
 If `!` is specified, clear and reset for all windows